-INTRODUCE YOURSELF TO OTHER INTERNATIONAL STUDENTS.
 Other international students may be experiencing the same problems that you are.
 By talking with them, you may be able to find out how they are coping.
 It is also important not to limit yourself only to students from your home country or culture.

-BE PATIENT.
+Be Patient.
 Many international students experience culture shock in some way while they are here.
 Recognize the problem and give yourself time to get over it.
 If you need to, keep reminding yourself that this is not a permanent situation.
-If culture shock continues, you may contact the Office of International Student Services or the Student Counseling Center.
+If culture shock continues, you may contact International Services or the Student Counseling Center.